Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 HOT: The Alabama Department of Education has provided a series of video clips related to the Common Core State Standards for Mathematics, which "provide additional insight into how the College and Career Ready Standards change instruction and the implications of the Standards for the classroom."

-Much of the content is based on the work of the What Works Clearinghouse (WWC), which also has a set of practice guides.
+HOT: The What Works Clearinghouse (WWC) has a set of practice guides to help educators make evidence-based decisions.
 Note: Practice guides "consist of actionable recommendations, strategies for overcoming potential roadblocks, and an indication of the strength of evidence supporting each recommendation.
 IES practice guides are subjected to rigorous external peer review," according to the WWC.

 Instruction resources here are grouped into sections: